o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

   - `C:\depot\o3de-dev\build\bin\profile\editor.exe`

-- This is not a guide for actually developing python code and tools for the O3DE editor (that does exist however); this guide is focused on Wing IDE.
+- This is not a guide for actually developing python code and tools for the O3DE editor (that does exist however); this guide is focused on how Wing IDE is setup.

-- This guide likewise isn't focus very much on DCC tools or their configuration, however it does touch on these topics as they are concerned with Wing, like picking MayaPy.exe as your IDE interpreter.
+- This guide likewise isn't focus very much on DCC tools or their configuration, however it does touch on these topics as they are concerned with Wing, like picking Blender, or MayaPy.exe as your IDE interpreter (aka Launch Configuration)

 - This is not an O3DE build guide, it assumes you either have built from source (and know where that is!), or that you have a pre-built install (and likewise know where that is located.)